Joseon: Consolidation of royal power

-In the beginning of Taejong's reign, the former King Taejo refused to relinquish the royal seal that signified the legitimacy of any king's rule.
+At the beginning of Taejong's reign, the former King Taejo refused to relinquish the royal seal that signified the legitimacy of any king's rule.
 Regardless, Taejong initiated policies he believed would prove his qualification to rule.
 One of his first acts as king was to abolish the privilege enjoyed by the upper echelons of government and the aristocracy to maintain private armies.
 His revocation of such rights to field independent forces effectively severed their ability to muster large-scale revolts, and drastically increased the number of men employed in the national military.
 Taejong's next act as king was to revise the existing legislation concerning the taxation of land ownership and the recording of state of subjects.
 With the discovery of previously hidden land, national income increased twofold.

 In 1399, Taejong had played an influential role in scrapping the Dopyeong Assembly, a council of the old government administration that held a monopoly in court power during the waning years of Goryeo, in favor of the State Council of Joseon, a new branch of central administration that revolved around the king and his edicts.
 After passing the subject documentation and taxation legislation, he issued a new decree in which all decisions passed by the State Council could only come into effect with the approval of the king.
 This ended the custom of court ministers and advisors making decisions through debate and negotiations amongst themselves, and thus brought the royal power to new heights.

 Shortly thereafter, Taejong installed an office, known as the Sinmun Office, to hear cases in which aggrieved subjects felt that they had been exploited or treated unjustly by government officials or aristocrats.
-He kept Jeong Do-jeon's reforms intact for most part.
-In addition, Taejong executed or exiled many of his supporters who helped him ascend on the throne in order to strengthen his own royal authority.
-To limit influence of in-laws, he also killed all four of his wife's brothers and Shim On, the father-in-law of his son Sejong.
+He kept Chŏng Tojŏn's reforms intact for the most part.
+In addition, Taejong executed or exiled many of his supporters who had helped him ascend the throne to strengthen his own royal authority.
+To limit the influence of in-laws, he killed all four of his wife's brothers and Sim On, the father-in-law of his son Sejong.

 Taejong remains a controversial figure who killed many of his rivals and relatives to gain power and yet ruled effectively to improve the populace's lives, strengthen national defense, and lay down a solid foundation for his successor Sejong's rule.